Keyboard shortcuts

 use <flow-name>; // Compose other flows

-output color = <expression>; // Output declarations
+output <target> = <expression>; // Output declarations

 }